 Most people want to learn photography by exploring and shooting different kinds of subjects at first.
 I was one of them.

 So, what do I recommend you to get if you want to do this?

 The short answer is, whatever your budget allows for a mirrorless, interchangeable lens camera.

-A mirrorless camera will let you get familiar with the photography world because it allows you to access and control the important variables of photography.
-I’m talking about aperture, shutter speed and ISO.
+A mirrorless camera will let you get familiar with the photography world because it allows you to access and control the important photography variables.
+I’m talking about aperture, shutter speed, and ISO.

 You’ll be able to learn and experiment with composition because you’ll be able to change lenses.
 And finally, you’ll get a much better file quality that you can use to learn photo editing.